 Unfortunately, getting started in the rock polishing hobby can be cost prohibitive for many people.
 A good quality rock tumbler can cost you anywhere from $100 all the way up to $300.
 In addition, You also need to buy rock tumbling grit to get to the nice polished look you want.
-For a great rock tumbler for beginners that is reasonably priced, read my review on this tumbler.

 The biggest danger in not having an even and consistent tumbling grit is the potential of scratches.
-Having even one large grain with your finer blend will result in unwanted markings and scratches.
+Having even one large or harder grain with your finer blend will result in unwanted markings and scratches.

 The first thing many people consider using when looking for a substitute tumbling grit is sand.
 The problem with sand is that it is too soft.
 Sand generally has a hardness of 7 to 7.5 of the mohs scale of hardness.
 Whereas silicon carbide is significantly harder at 9 to 9.5 on the mohs scale.